glotzerlab/hoomd-rs/hoomd-spatial/ARCHITECTURE.md

   - **If the particle remains in the same cell:**
     - No action is required.

-## AllPairs Data Structure
+## `AllPairs` Data Structure

-For curved space or in tiny simulations, the `AllPairs` type implements a no-op spatial data structure.
+For curved space or in tiny simulations, the `AllPairs` type implements a pseudo-no-op spatial data structure.
 Every query will always match all points.
-To effectively implement `PointUpdate` and `PointsNearBall`, `AllPairs` must unfortunately store a `HashSet` of all keys.
-That makes ball searches run at 1/4 the speed of a tight for loop over all sites.

-We *could* have `iter_sites_near` return some kind of hybrid iterator that stores both types of iterators internally and uses the one appropriate to the spatial data structure.
-However, it may be better to write a separate implementation of `PairwiseCutoff` instead: `PairwiseCutoffAll`.
+To effectively implement `PointUpdate` and `PointsNearBall`, `AllPairs` must unfortunately store a `HashSet` of all keys which significantly degrades the performance of `iter_sites_near`.

-`PairwiseCutoffAll` would not call `iter_sites_near` and would instead loop over `sites()` and `ghosts()` directly.
-As a bonus, `PairwiseCutoffAll` could iterate over sites in parallel and boost performance for simulations on curved surfaces that have no other opportunity for parallelism.
+To work around this performance issue, `PointsNearBall` provides the `is_all_pairs` method to identify when it is `AllPairs`. `PairwiseCutoff` checks this flag and switches to direct iteration over `sites` and `ghosts`.
+Rust's dead code optimizer is able to optimize away these "runtime" checks and produce code as optimal as if it has been specialized.

 ## Neighbor iteration protocols